 You’ll also want to take time to research the best tool for your investing needs.
 That’s where we come in.

 M1 embodies the best attributes of long-term investing to act as the ultimate wealth building tool.
 Our totally free investing platform allows you to choose your own investments, so your portfolio can be completely personalized to your unique financial goals.
 Our intelligent automation even ensures money from every deposit flows into your portfolio exactly how you want.
 Plus, we use fractional shares so every penny goes to work in your portfolio.
-Top it all off by scheduling recurring investments, and you’ll never miss an opportunity to invest in your future again.
+Top it all off by setting an investing schedule, and you’ll never miss an opportunity to invest in your future again.